Accessibility Development Page

 Working Draft — Current as of February 22, 2026

-Temple Hillel B’nai Torah is committed to kavod habriyot, the inherent dignity of every person.
+Temple Hillel B'nai Torah is committed to kavod habriyot — the inherent dignity of every person.
 That commitment includes people of all abilities and a dedication to transparency about accessibility in our building and programs.

 Accessibility needs vary.
 Our building reflects both the care we have taken and the realities of an older structure.
+The information below is offered so you can decide what will work best for you before you arrive.

 Accessible Parking